FrancesCoronel/personal-website-v3/_posts/2013-08-03-enders-game-book-review.md

 that he is being transferred to Command School for the next stage of his training.
-This is where a legendary veteran called Mazer Rackham tutors him in the use of a space battle simulator and he learns more about the enemy he is facing, which are called the Formics or “buggers”.
+This is where a legendary veteran called Mazer Rackham tutors him in the use of a space battle simulator and he learns more about the enemy he is facing, which are called the Formics or "buggers".
-Eventually Ender is disclosed to the “final exam” where he reveals what he is truly capable of.
+Eventually Ender is disclosed to the "final exam" where he reveals what he is truly capable of.

 With an environment that requires no hint of feebleness or the slightest